Please feel free to comment on my review.

 It’s time for a Disney animated classic that I have a soft spot for!

 ‘Cinderella’ was made in 1950!
 I saw the film on VHS when I was a kid during the 1990s.
 I recall having fond memories of it.
 It’s not exactly the romantic film you would expect between Cinderella and the Prince, but this has lots of fun and laughs to enjoy especially with the supporting characters.

 The classic story of ‘Cinderella’ has been told many times.
-It’s the story of a young girl whose father died when she was little and she’s been made to be the scullery maid of her wicked stepmother and two ugly stepsisters.
-I have seen this story many times both in movies and as Christmas pantomimes.
+It’s the story of a young girl whose father died when she was little and she’s been made to be the scullery maid of her wicked stepmother and her two ugly stepsisters.
+I’ve seen this story many times both in films and as Christmas pantomimes.